supervisely-ecosystem/action-recognition-labeling/README.md

 Labeling Tool with convenient interface for action recognition labeling tasks.

 Application key points:
+- One app for reviewing and annotating videos for Labeling Queues
-- In-depth statistics for labeling jobs
+- Convenient UI for labeling videos for action recognition tasks
-- Review labeling jobs done by annotators
+- Copy mode for fast labeling
-- Сheck the speed and quality of annotations
-- Analyze all labeling jobs in one application

 # How to Run